Preventing Future HSE Incidents

 Firstly, we wanted to understand and quantify the levels of behavioural risk across the customer’s assets so that we could reveal their unique ‘behavioural DNA’

-We also wanted to make use of the huge volumes of HSE and asset data to identify any factors that were amplifying the risk of offshore incidents.
+Secondly, to make use of the huge volumes of HSE and asset data to identify any previously hidden factors contributing to offshore incidents.

 In parallel to this we also collated masses of structured and unstructured HSE and asset data.
-Using data science techniques, we were able to turn this data into meaningful insights that highlighted some surprising factors that were impacting and driving behavioural risk.
+Using data science techniques, we were able to turn this data into meaningful insights that highlighted some surprising factors that were impacting behavioural risk and incidents.